EuCaue/wfetch-rs/README.md

 # wfetch-rs

-## Wfetch-rs is a Rust command-line application for obtaining basic weather information
+# Wfetch-rs is a Rust command-line application for obtaining basic weather information

-### How to install
+## How to install

+### Binary

+Go to [release page](link) download the wfetch .tar.gz

+Extract the .tar.gz and move the wfetch to your path (eg: /usr/bin/)

+### Compile/Manual

+#### Warning for manual install, you will need a apikey from the openweatherapi, or use the example one in the config.toml

 Clone the repo: